vshao2000/260ProjectWebsite/website.md

 less interpretable than a linear model.
 We can no longer understand the effects of the coefficients and the final random forest model as well as our final linear model.
 Therefore, this project has also showed the importance of not blindly choosing the more complex model.
-For datasets that meet the assumptions of a linear model and where linear models can also perform well, there is no benefit in using a random forest because we give up the power of interpretability.
+In this case, I believe the random forest is the better choice given its improved prediction performance, but for some other projects with datasets that meet the assumptions of a linear model and where linear models can also perform well, you might give up the power of interpretability if you choose to use a random forest instead.

 Overall, I believe my analysis was successful because I was able to train two different algorithms and create predictions while also